navinvarma/eduExplore/README.md

 # Demo
 ## Live
-This app has been hosted at https://edu-explore.nvarma.com/ with data from sourced in 2017.
+This app has been hosted at https://edu-explore.nvarma.com/ with data sourced in 2017.

 ## Preview
 ### Server side search, filterable dynamic table